kubecost/docs/apis/apis-overview/apis-overview.md

 ### [Allocation Trends API](allocation-trends-api.md)

-The Trends API compares cost usage between two windows of the same duration and presents a percentage value showing the change in cost.
+The Allocation Trends API compares cost usage between two windows of the same duration and presents a percentage value showing the change in cost.

 ### [**Assets API**](assets-api.md)